× Search

 Tauranga City Council is leading the structure plan process.

-The structure plan and associated plan change to the City Plan will be notified in towards the end of 2026.
-This will involve formal submissions and hearings by an independent hearings panel, with decisions expected in early 2027.
+The structure plan and associated plan change to the City Plan will likely be integrated into a new regulatory plan under the new resource management system.
+The preparation of this new regulatory plan has been signalled by Government to begin in 2027, with potential to come in effect as early as 2028 (subject to Government resource management reform processes).
 At that time development may be able to commence, but this will be dependent on the staging and infrastructure provisions contained within the plan change.
 The development of the whole new growth area is expected to take 20-30 years.

 A structure plan is a framework to guide the development or redevelopment of an area by defining the future development and land use patterns, areas of open space, the layout and nature of infrastructure (including transportation links), and other key features and constraints that influence how the effects of development are to be managed.